cncf/wg-serverless/workflow/spec/spec.md

   "type": "object",
   "description": "Defines the language and body of expression.", "properties": {
-    "language": {
+    "expressionLanguage": {
       "type": "string",
       "description": "Expression language.
 For example 'spel', 'jexl', 'cel', etc" },
     "body": {
       "type": "string",
-      "description": "The expression body"
+      "description": "The expression body.
+For example, (event1 or event2) and event3" }
-    }
   },
   "required": ["body"]